Housing Benefit information for landlords

-Note: The responsibility for supplying proof of income and liability for rent rests solely with the tenant.
+The responsibility for supplying proof of income and liability for rent rests solely with the tenant.

 Can a landlord insist that they receive benefit payments?

 Payment may only be made to a landlord if the tenant requests this in writing.
-However, where the tenant owes more than eight weeks rent arrears, the landlord can write to the Council and ask that future benefit payments be made direct to them.
+However, where the tenant owes more than eight weeks rent arrears, the landlord can write to the council and ask that future benefit payments be made direct to them.

-Where payments are to be made directly to the landlord the Council will send a form to the landlord asking the landlord to accept that overpayments may be recovered from them and agreeing to notify any changes to the tenant's circumstances they know about.
+Where payments are to be made directly to the landlord, the council will send a form to the landlord asking the landlord to accept that overpayments may be recovered from them and agreeing to notify any changes to the tenant's circumstances they know about.

-Will housing benefit pay off rent arrears owed when a tenant leaves?
+Will Housing Benefit pay off rent arrears owed when a tenant leaves?

-The Council deals solely with a tenant's entitlement to Housing Benefit.
+The council deals solely with a tenant's entitlement to Housing Benefit.
 Rent that is due and payable under the terms of a tenancy is a matter between the landlord and the tenant.
-The tenant retains full liability for rent, and for paying the landlord any sums owed during the course of the tenancy.
+The tenant retains full liability for rent and for paying the landlord any sums owed during the course of the tenancy.

-Benefit may not be payable for a period where a tenant has left without giving notice to their landlord, nor where the tenant has claimed benefit at another address but has failed to notify their previous landlord.
+Benefit may not be payable for a period where a tenant has left without giving notice to their landlord, or where the tenant has claimed benefit at another address but has failed to notify their previous landlord.